What is Wordfence?

 403 Forbidden.
 WHAT?
 Why am I seeing this?

 If you see this message it means your IP address is on the Wordfence IP Blacklist.
 This blacklist contains the top number of IP addresses that are currently engaged in attacks on WordPress websites.
 The page provides you with a form you can use to make a report if you think you should not have been blocked.
-Even if you are not doing anything bad other people using the same IP address may be.
+Even if you are not doing anything bad, other people using the same IP address may be.
 In the vast majority of cases we will therefore not remove your IP from the blacklist.
-We recommend that you reach out to your Internet Service Provider so that they can track down the source of the malicious traffic coming from your IP address.
+We recommend that you reach out to your Internet Service Provider or VPN provider so that they can track down the source of the malicious traffic coming from the IP address you are using.

 Forcefully regain access to your site